-The University of Maine at Presque Isle’s Reed Art Gallery is proud to present PAPME at UMPI by the Plein Air Painters of Maine organization, from Monday, May 2 through Sunday, June 19, 2016.
-These artists are uniquely experienced in capturing their impressions of the Maine landscape and coastline that can only be experienced while painting under the open sky.
-The public is invited to view the exhibition throughout the show’s run and attend the Gallery Reception on Friday, May 6 from 5-7 p.m., which is being held in conjunction with the First Friday Art Walk.
-The event will include a Gallery Talk with select artists at 5:30 p.m.
+The University of Maine at Presque Isle’s Reed Art Gallery is proud to present Headway/Heartland by Emilee Lord, from Friday, Nov.
+4 through Friday, Dec.
+16, 2016.
+The public is invited to view the exhibition throughout the show’s run and attend the Gallery Reception on Friday, Nov.
+4 from 5-7 p.m., which is being held in conjunction with the First Friday Art Walk.
+The event will include a Gallery Talk with the artist at 5:30 p.m.

 Anderson Giles, retired University of Maine at Presque Isle professor, has made many fascinating discoveries during his trips to the Pacific to preserve the history of World War II, but none so intriguing and of such international significance as the one that was recently featured in the Chicago Tribune and other news media.
 While exploring a remote World War II crash site on the island of Bougainville, Giles discovered a gold tooth that may belong to a famous Japanese admiral who died at the site.